Philippe Joubert

-Philippe Joubert (born 5 June 1954 in Saint-Etienne, France), is a French Brazilian business executive.
+Philippe Joubert (born 5 June 1954 in Saint-Étienne, France), is a French Brazilian business executive.

 Joubert is Founder & CEO of Earth on Board, Senior Advisor and Special Envoy for Energy and Climate for the World Business Council for Sustainable Development (WBCSD) and is the chair of the advisory board of the Cambridge Institute for Sustainability Leadership where he is a Fellow.
 He is also Senior Advisor for International Development at World Energy Council (WEC).
 He acts as an advisor to Governments and CEOs of several major global companies on sustainable development and sits on various boards and advisory boards as a Non-Executive Director.